 - Unnatural movement or twitching of the reconstructed breast

 - Difference in shape and appearance

-- Numbness or persistent pain around the armpit or the inner part of the arm
+- Numbness or continued pain around your armpit or the inner part of your arm

 - Stiff shoulder